Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation: Experiments

 \subsubsection{Overlap Between Train and Test}

 To further validate the generalization of DistilledPRAG and eliminate the risk of test set leakage, we estimated the maximum Jaccard similarity~\cite{jaccard} between each test document and all training documents using an efficient MinHash and Locality‑Sensitive Hashing(LSH) approach.
 For each test document, we recorded the highest similarity with any training document and averaged these scores.
 As shown in Table~\ref{tab:leakage}, the average maximum similarity across four datasets remains below 20\%.
 This demonstrates limited textual overlap and confirms the robustness and authenticity of our method’s generalization.
+Additionally, we add analysis of reconstruction attack in Appendix~\ref{app:appAttack}.